seansteel3/Oil-and-Gas/README.md

 Where RSS is model residual sum of squares, N is number of data points, and pe is effective number of parameters.

 MARS generally requires minimal data preparation and produces models that are nearly as interpretable as classic multiple regression models, with additional insights into higher order interactions and non-linearities.
+MARS also tends to preform nearly as well as well crafted MLP nueral networks

 <!-- Results -->
 ## Results